jaypipes/articles/db/uuid-vs-integer.md

 ### Brick and mortar store

-The brick-and-mortar storage application is all about recording information for an imaginary home-goods store: orders, customer, suppliers, products, etc.
+The brick-and-mortar store point-of-sale application is all about recording information for an imaginary home-goods store: orders, customer, suppliers, products, etc.

 ![brick-and-mortar store E-R diagram](uuid-vs-integer/images/brick-and-mortar-e-r.png "Entity-relationship diagram for brick-and-mortar store application")